opendatasoft/elasticsearch-plugin-geoshape/README.md

 ### Geo mapping type

 `geo` mapping can replace `geo_shape` type.
 It parses `GeoJSON` shapes, and indexes them in elasticsearch.
-Compared to geo_shape type it adds extra sub fields :
+Compared to geo_shape type it adds extra sub fields:
  - wkb : indexed wkb field, used to aggregate shapes
  - type : geo shape type (Polygon, point, LineString, ...) for searching on a specific type
  - area : area of Shape